-- base salary;

-- annual incentive compensation bonuses; and

-- long-term incentive compensation in the form of awards of stock options and shares of restricted stock.
+- base salary; - · annual incentive compensation bonuses; and - long-term incentive compensation in the form of awards of stock options and shares of restricted stock.

 We evaluate targeted total compensation levels for our executive officers as well as how each component fits within the targeted total compensation levels.
 This evaluation is guided by our compensation objectives described above.
 A large portion of potential compensation for our executive officers is performance-based.
 For performance-based compensation, we combine annual cash incentive bonuses that are tied to both short-term, company-wide measures of operating performance and individual performance goals with long-term equity compensation in the form of awards of stock options that are subject to time-based vesting criteria and shares of restricted stock that vest on the three year anniversary of the date of grant.
-The long-term equity compensation awards promote our executive retention objectives and provide an incentive for long-term appreciation in our stock price.
+The long-term equity compensation awards promote our executive retention objectives and provide an incentive for long-term appreciation in our stock price, whereas the annual cash incentive bonuses promote short-term financial growth and achievement of individual performance goals.

 Base Salary.
-Base salary is a key component of our executive compensation.
 In determining base salaries, our Compensation Committee considers the executive officer's qualifications and experience, the executive officer's responsibilities, the executive officer's past performance, the executive officer's goals and objectives, and salary levels for comparable positions.
 Our Compensation Committee typically establishes base salaries for the new fiscal year for our executive officers at its regular meeting in August of each year where it reviews the prior fiscal years' results.

-The base salaries for the named executive officers were set by their respective employment agreements and were initially determined by evaluating the responsibilities of the position, the experience of the individual and, with respect to fiscal 2012, the salaries for comparable positions in the competitive marketplace based upon the report prepared for the Compensation Committee by McGladrey in March 2011, as referenced above.
+The base salaries for the named executive officers were originally set by their respective employment agreements and were initially determined by evaluating the responsibilities of the position, the experience of the individual and, with respect to fiscal 2013, the salaries for comparable positions in the competitive marketplace based upon the report prepared for the Compensation Committee by Verisight in March 2012, as referenced above.
 Each executive officer's employment agreement contains an evergreen renewal feature that automatically extends the agreement for an additional year each June 30, unless advance notice is provided.
 The base salary, as provided in the employment agreement, may not be decreased from the prior year's level without the consent of the executive officer, but can be increased in the discretion of the Compensation Committee.
 In general, we have historically set the base salaries at or slightly below the median level derived from the McGladrey/Verisight report for similar positions.
 In determining salary adjustments for executive officers, our Compensation Committee considers various factors, including the individual's performance and contribution, our performance, and the pay level for similar positions as reflected in the McGladrey/Verisight report.
-The Compensation Committee, where appropriate, also considers non-financial performance measures such as improvements in product quality, manufacturing efficiency gains and the enhancement of relations with our customers and employees.
+The Compensation Committee, where appropriate, also considers non-financial or individual performance measures such as improvements in product quality, manufacturing efficiency gains and the enhancement of relations with our customers and employees.
 The Compensation Committee exercises discretion in increasing the base salaries of our executive officers from the prior fiscal year within the guidelines discussed above.

 As noted above, we do not provide any standard annual raises in the base salaries of our executive officers.
-Instead, our Compensation Committee periodically reviews the base salaries of our executive officers based on the individual and company-wide performance criteria described above and by reference to the data analysis provided by the McGladrey March 2011 report.
-Accordingly, for fiscal 2012, our named executive officers were paid the following base salaries:
+Instead, our Compensation Committee periodically reviews the base salaries of our executive officers based on the individual and company-wide performance criteria described above and by reference to the data analysis provided by the Verisight March 2012 report.
+Accordingly, for fiscal 2013, our named executive officers were paid the following base salaries: